Hurt Lovers

 "Hurt Lovers" is a song by English boy band Blue.
-It was written by Alexander Zuckowski, Martin "Fly" Fliegenschmidt, Jez Ashurst, and David Jost and recorded for the group's fourth studio album, Roulette (2013).
-Production was helmed by Grubert and Zuckowski, with Fliegenschmidt and Kiko Masbaum credited as co-producers.
+It was written by Alexander Zuckowski, Martin "Fly" Fliegenschmidt, Jez Ashurst, and David Jost and recorded for the group's fourth studio album, Roulette (2013), with production handled by Grubert and Zuckowski.
+Fliegenschmidt and Kiko Masbaum served as co-producers on the track.
+First released in German-speaking Europed on 4 January 2013, it marked Blue's first official single in two years, following their Eurovision 2011 entry "I Can."

-The song was released in Austria, Germany and Switzerland as the album's lead single on 4 January 2013, three weeks prior to the release of the Roulette.
-It was Blue's first official single in two years, following the release of their Eurovision 2011 entry, "I Can", in May 2011.
-"Hurt Lovers" became Blue's sixth top 10 hit in Germany, where it peaked at number seven and served as the official theme for the German film Break Up Man (2013).
-In the United Kingdom, the sond was released on 22 April 2013.
-It charted at number 70 on the UK Singles Chart, becoming their lowest-charting single by then in the UK.
+The song became Blue's sixth top 10 hit in Germany, where it peaked at number seven and served as the official theme for the German romantic comedy film Break Up Man (2013).
+In the United Kingdom, "Hurt Lovers" charted at number 70 on the UK Singles Chart, becoming their lowest-charting single by then in the UK.
+In promotion of the single, Blue performed it live on The Voice of Romania in December 2012, as well as embarking on an acoustic radio tour across six cities in Germany.
+They also performed it on The Late Late Show in Ireland on 26 April 2013.

 Background

 Blue began recording new material in July 2010, three months after they first got back together, after a five-year break from the music industry.
 In an interview, the band claimed that "Hurt Lovers" was one of the first tracks they recorded after reuniting, and that it was an obvious choice for the band's reunion single.
 The track was written by Alexander Zuckowski, Martin "Fly" Fliegenschmidt, Jez Ashurst, and David Jost.

 Blue first premiered "Hurt Lovers" during a concert in China on 22 June 2012.
 It received positive reception across Asia, before being officially premiered in Germany on 6 October 2012.
 Thus, the creators of the film Break Up Man approached the band, and asked if the song could be used as the official theme for the film.
 Thus, the track received an early release in Germany on 4 January 2013, before being released across the world later in the year.

-In promotion of the single, Blue performed it live on The Voice of Romania in December 2012, as well as embarking on an acoustic radio tour across six cities in Germany.
-They also performed it on The Late Late Show in Ireland on 26 April 2013.
+Commercial performance

+"Hurt Lovers" achieved its greatest commercial success in German-speaking Europe, particularly in Germany, where it became Blue's sixth top 10 hit and peaked at number 7 on the German Singles Chart upon its 4 January 2013 release.
+Elsewhere in Europe, the song reached number 22 in Switzerland and number 27 in Austria.
+In the United Kingdom, "Hurt Lovers" was released on 22 April 2013 and reached number 70 on the UK Singles Chart, making it the band's lowest-charting single in the UK at that point.
+However, it achieved a stronger performance on UK airplay rankings, peaking at number 17 on the UK Airplay Chart.
+The single also reached number 70 on the Scottish Singles Chart.